catseye/Troupe/README.markdown

 ---------------

 There are also any number of hills, each with a fixed position and radius.
-These serve as goals; when the leader hedgehog reaches a goal hill, the troupe's quest is over, and they are free to break formation and nibble on clover or whatever it is that hedgehogs do for fun.
+These serve as goals; when the leader hedgehog reaches a hill, the troupe's quest is over, and they are free to break formation and nibble on clover or whatever it is that hedgehogs do for fun.

 Part IV.
 Computational Class
 ----------------------------